-Buying a physical therapy practice can be a lucrative investment.
-However, regardless of the financial decisions you have made in your life, it is likely going to be stressful.
-It is easy to make any number of mistakes along the way, and any one of those errors could set you back, both financially and in opening your clinic.
-Below are the most common mistakes people make when buying a physical therapy clinic, and how to avoid them.
+Buying a physical therapy practice can be a lucrative investment and an excellent career opportunity for a physical therapist looking to make it on their own.
+However, regardless of the financial decisions you have made in your life, acquiring a private practice is a significant undertaking and is likely going to be stressful.
+The stress of the transaction and inexperience of buyers makes it easy to make any number of mistakes along the way, and any one of those errors could set you back, both financially and in opening your clinic.
+To help new owners avoid these pitfalls, we’ve gathered and explained some of the most common physical therapy practice mistakes buyers must avoid during their acquisition and ownership transition.

 Underestimating Your Buying Power & Working Capital Needs

-When we represent a buyer, the first question we ask is โwhat is your buying power?โ If you cannot answer that question, then you are not ready to look at potential opportunities.
+When we represent a buyer, the first question we ask is “what is your buying power?”
+If you cannot answer that question, then you are not ready to buy a physical therapy practice.
 Not only do you need to understand the investment required to purchase a practice (namely, the initial down payment), but you must also consider working capital needs for running the practice post-closing.
 Working with a knowledgeable lender who understands what you will need to cover the operational costs of the business once you acquire it is of utmost importance and can either set you up for success or stress.
 Once you understand your buying power, and the need to run a business of a certain size post-closing, then you will be ready to look at opportunities in earnest.

 Outdated Equipment